-- Early intervention services, supporting people at risk of social isolation, such as befriending services. - > Support into paid employment linked to work related day opportunities. - > Travel training for young adults. - Specialist bespoke packages for individuals with complex needs associated with autism and/or challenging behaviours. - Increasing the options for flexible breaks available to individuals and their carers (moving away from the traditional "respite" beds).
+- Early intervention services, supporting people at risk of social isolation, such as befriending services. - > Support into paid employment linked to work related day opportunities, including travel training for young adults. - Increasing the options for flexible breaks available to individuals and their carers (moving away from the traditional "respite" beds).